A workshop series on “Photo Expressions” 2020

 Why we decide to use colors and shapes as a means of expression?
-How do we proceed?
+How do we process these elements?

 How does the way we feel prior to making a photograph influence the final image?

-How do we let our photograph speak to us before we press that shutter?
+How do we let our photograph speak to us before we press the shutter button?